 Service area Performance measure Target 2019/20 & 2020/21 Actual Performance 2019/2020 Actual Performance 2020/2021 A safe road network.
 The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network.
 0 change or less from previous year.
 Achieved The number of fatalities and serious injury crashes on the local road network is calculated utilising data from the crash analysis system (CAS) database.
 The total DSI crashes in 2019/20 was 9, the total in 2018/19 was 13.
 Achieved There were less serious injury crashes reported this year than in 2019/20.
 The number of fatalities and serious injury crashes on the local road network is calculated utilising data from the crash analysis system (CAS) database.
 The total DSI crashes in 2020/21 was 2, the total in 2019/20 was 9.
-The risk rating of Council's transport infrastructure is not the only factor that impacts the frequency of death and serious injury crashes, although it is the only meaningful measure Council have to report on.
-Council investment in safety improvements is targeted on reducing crash frequency.
-This year the reduction of overall traffic caused by Covid-19 would have had an impact.
 Roads in good condition.
 The average quality of ride on a sealed local road network measured by smooth travel exposure.
 Minimum 85% Achieved 92%.
 Achieved 92% Smooth Travel Exposure achieved for all roads both urban and rural.
 Roads that are maintained well.
 The percentage of the sealed local road network that is resurfaced annually.
 Minimum of 5% of total area Achieved Reseal minimum of 5% of total surface area achieved in 2019/20.
 Achieved 5% of the total network area was resurfaced in 2020/21.

 Service area Performance measure Target 2019/20 & 2020/21 Actual Performance 2019/2020 Actual Performance 2020/2021 Footpaths are in an acceptable condition.
 Target footpath condition rating (% compliant with Council's standards found in the Land Transport Activity Plan).
 Minimum 30% in excellent condition.
 Maximum 10% in poor condition.
 Not achieved As at 30 June 2020, 17% of footpaths are of excellent condition and less than 5% of footpaths are of poor condition.
 Footpath renewals will continue in the financial year of 2019/2020 (\$400k allocated) and over time the network condition will improve.
 More areas have been identified and programmed accordingly.
 30% in excellent condition is not feasible and this figure will need to be revised in the LTP.
 Excellent condition means age less than 5 years.
 Not achieved As at 30 June 2021, 15% of our network is excellent and less than 10% of footpaths are of poor condition.
-Good response to service requests.
-The percentage of customer service requests relating to roads and footpaths to which Council responds within 15 working days. >95% Not achieved As of 30 June 2020, Year-to-date 1,663 CRMs have been received with 88% closed within 15 working days.
+Good response to service requests. ice customer service requests ts. relating to roads and footpaths to which Council responds within 15 working Not achieved As of 30 June 2020, Year-to-date 1,663 CRMs have been received with 88% closed within 15 working days.
 CRM issue where staff who left Council CRMs remained open.
 These have been resolved.
 Achieved As of 30 June 2021, Year to date 1,633 CRMs have been received with 96.3% closed within 15 working days.

-^{} These performance measurements are provided by the Department of Internal Affairs and they are mandatory.
+These performance measurements are provided by the Department of Internal Affairs and they are mandatory.
 Mandatory performance measure from the Department of Internal Affairs not included in LTP or annual plan.